wolfhagenj/ZooarchMixMod/README.md

 ## How to apply this method to your data

 To apply the method to your own zooarchaeological data, you first need to set up your data in the following format.
 I have typically used the {data.table} package to prepare my data, which is what the "data_cleaning.R" script uses.
+I also use the {zoolog} package (with some additions) to get standard measurements for calculating LSI values.
 However, the following steps can also be done using a different package or even outside of R, as long as the following requirements are met:

 |Arch_ID|Site_No|Specimen_No|Element|Element_Portion|Measurement|Measurement_Set|Immature|Value_obs|Value_sd|Reference_obs|Reference_sd|
 |---|---|---|---|---|---|---|---|---|---|---|---|